Get insider access

 Conclusion

-• Dynamic Headphones: geared towards both casual and critical listeners.
-The drivers are easy to manufacture and therefore run the gamut from cheap yet bass-heavy drivers to high-end, well-balanced ones, like those in the Sennheiser HD 800 S. There are so many dynamic headphones that you can find a sound profile to suit specific tastes.
+• Dynamic Headphones: These are geared towards both casual and critical listeners.
+The drivers are easy to manufacture and run the gamut from cheap yet bass-heavy drivers to high-end, well-balanced ones, like those in the Sennheiser HD 800 S. There are so many dynamic headphones that you can find a sound profile to suit specific tastes.
 Also, because they're easier to manufacture, they're less difficult to match.
-However, due to the way the drivers are designed, they tend to distort a bit more at high volumes.
+However, due to how the drivers are designed, they tend to distort more at high volumes.
 They also lack the slightly more immersive sound quality of planar headphones.